jlboygenius/ESPHome_GEColorEffects/README.md

 Home Assistant
 ESPHome

-1: Create a new device in ESPHome.
+1: Create a new device in ESPHome (g35_Christmas_lights).
 Compile and upload to ESP with basic config.
 You'll need to do this to get ESPHome to create the folders for the source files.
-2: Set it up using the YAML (g35_christmas_lights.yaml)
+2: Copy g35_christmas_lights.yaml into the ESP Device yaml that you created.
+Add in your WIFI AP and password.
 3: Load the G35SString.h, G35string.cpp, G35Control.h, G35.h, G35.cpp files into the \config\esphome\g35_christmas_lights\src directory in Home Assistant.
 4: Upload to your ESP32.